 Digital infrastructure delivered in line with house building across the borough will support tackling inequality by ensuring that communities are connected and businesses are able to benefit from SMART Cities technology.

-We will also ensure through our planning proposals that our town and district centres are recognised as vibrant and multi-purpose places, supporting the local people in each of our communities.
+We will also contribute to tackling racism by ensuring through our planning proposals that our town and district centres are recognised as safe, vibrant and multi-purpose places, supporting the local people in each of our communities.

 How we will deliver our objectives